JohnReeves/bcs-ciphers/more-ciphers.md

 ### Affine cipher

-`Affine` is a maths word meaning a `linear transformation`.
-You are already familiar with this in your multiplication tables, arithmetic sequences and straight line graphs.
+`Affine` is a maths word you are already know with multiplication tables, sequences and graphs.

-Each letter is enciphered with the function (ax + b) mod 26, where b is the magnitude of the shift.
+Each letter is enciphered with the function `(ax + b) % 26`, where b is the magnitude of the shift.

+The Caesar cipher is an Affine cipher where `a` is 0, and `b` is the Caesar shift.

 ### Book cipher

-Simply use a page of a book to find the cipher shifting key.
+Simply use a page of a book (a large piece of text) to find the cipher shifting key.

 ### Public key